serhhatsari/askgpt/README.md

 askgpt <command>

 Available Commands:
   cmp             Given a prompt, the model will return one or more predicted completions.
   chat            Chat with GPT-3

+Examples:
+  askgpt cmp "How do I make a HTTP request in Go?" askgpt chat // This will start a chat session with GPT-3

 ```